Please read the following information carefully:

 stakeholders with easy and efficient access to information by facilitating

 consultation of documents issued by the Operational Programme’s management

 • Interactive communication (Contact and Assistance) services that allow better contact with citizens, society and other stakeholders using feedback mechanisms to improve the services and activities of the Management Authority’s Operational Programme.

-The Management Authority of the ENI CBC Black Sea Basin Programme 2014-2020 within the Ministry of Regional Development and Public Administration maintains this area in order to facilitate public access to information on its activities.
+The Management Authority of the ENI CBC Black Sea Basin Programme 2014-2020 within the Ministry of Public Works, Development and Administration maintains this area in order to facilitate public access to information on its activities.
 The Administrator will undergo any effort necessary for this information to be accurate and timely.
 When reporting any errors, the Administrator will try to correct them as soon as possible.

 The information provided:

 • is exclusively of a general nature;